C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 Yes.
 Scheduled runs use WordPress cron.
 For production reliability, a real system cron triggering `wp-cron.php` is recommended.

 == Changelog ==

+= 1.4.3 =
+* Fixed: `portionSize` was not stored in `ett_invTypes` — the column was absent from both the schema definition and the Fuzzwork CSV importer, causing ETT Reprocess Trading to treat every item as a batch size of 1.
+Items with a portionSize greater than 1 (e.g. ammunition at 100) produced reprocessed values inflated by the full portionSize factor.
+* Changed: `ett_invTypes` now includes a `portionSize` column. `ensure_schema()` will automatically add the column to existing installations via `ALTER TABLE` on next plugin load.
+* Changed: Fuzzwork `invTypes` CSV importer now reads and stores `portionSize` for every type.
+* Note: a re-run of the Fuzzwork import is required after upgrading to populate portionSize values.
+Until then, all rows default to 1.

 = 1.4.2 =
 * Fixed: Saving SSO settings without re-entering the Client Secret wiped the stored secret — the form never pre-fills the decrypted secret, so submitting with a blank field now preserves the existing value, matching the behaviour of the database password field.